|

 Rick: What have you been doing on the tournaments circuit this year?
 Have you been going international, or just play in the United States?

-Jerry: I've been over to England a couple of times.
+Jerry: I've been over to tournaments in England a couple of times.
 I guess twice.
 I've been around the country pretty much.
 Las Vegas is far as I come west.
 I come out about once a year.

 Jerry: Yeah, I was tied for first I guess with Jim Peyton but I had a couple of months there I didn't play any tournaments so I probably dropped down by now.

-Rick: It seems a little tougher to get those points the way the way the tournaments are spread out.
+Rick: It seems a little tougher to get those points the way the way the darts tournaments are spread out.

 Jerry: And then we get a spell in there where I don't go anywhere for about two months then I put my back out right after Cleveland so I'm trying to work my way back.
 I was playing nice but now I'm struggling.